v-park/v-park/README.md

 - 👋 Hi, I’m @v-park
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning React and JS
 - 💞️ I’m looking to network with developers from all over the world

 <!---